ratesquant/ACQ/README.md

 uses Excel-DNA, https://exceldna.codeplex.com/

 # Abstract
 Excel is very useful tool for working with small datasets.
 However, some essential functionality such as interpolation is missing.
-Add-ins and VBA are used to extend standard Excel functionality to turn it into truly powerful tool.
-All code developed as part of work remains the property of the company, and have to be implemented when changing jobs.
-Therefore, I decided to develop ACQ: free (for any purpose), open source implementation of frequently used excel functionality: interpolation, etc.
+Add-ins and VBA are used to extend Excel functionality and turn it into truly powerful tool.
+ACQ is lightweight .NET add-in that adds interpolation routines to Excel.
+It is open source and free to use for any purpose.

 The Add-in is based on Excel-DNA, and uses .NET 4.0.